The Foundation of Effective Coaching

 When examining the elements that distinguish exceptional coaching from merely adequate coaching, one competency consistently emerges as foundational: the ability to cultivate trust and safety.
 The International Coaching Federation (ICF) recognizes this critical skill as one of its core competencies, precisely because without it, the transformative potential of coaching relationships remains largely untapped.

-With a deep experience assessing and mentoring coaches through their credentialing journey, we've observed that "Cultivates Trust and Safety" often determines whether a coaching relationship will flourish or falter.
+With deep experience assessing and mentoring coaches through their credentialing journey, we’ve observed that “Cultivates Trust and Safety” often determines whether a coaching relationship will flourish or falter.

 This article explores the nuances of this competency, offers practical implementation strategies, and illustrates its application through real-world scenarios.